Skip to content

 To better understand the effect on the psyche, we should take another look at the origin of minimalism.
 Where does it even come from and why do we often have to "learn" it first?

-In today's society, we are bombarded with promises from the advertising industry.
-We see advertisements on posters, on television and now we even take them into our rooms on our smartphones.
+In today's society, promises from the advertising industry are everywhere.
+We see advertising on posters, on television, and now we even take it into our room on our smartphone.
 All these advertising promises entice us with products whose purchase is supposed to make our lives better in some way.
-Advertising is deliberately designed psychologically to stimulate our emotions to the maximum.
-The creation of disgust or the presentation of attractive bodies are just two everyday examples.
-Our brain has not learned to deal with this and reacts with Stress and excessive demandswhich awakens a longing for minimalism in many people.
-What's more, many of these products do nothing to make us happier in the long term.
+The advertising is intentionally psychologically designed to stimulate our emotions to the maximum.
+The generation of disgust or the presentation of attractive bodies are only two everyday examples.
+Our brain has not learned to deal with this and reacts with Stress and overloadwhich awakens the longing for minimalism in many people.
+Moreover, many of the products do not contribute in any way to making us happier in the long term.
 But why are they advertised at all?

-Advertising is done for the reason that buying people promotes the growth of the economy, and as long as the economy is growing, the hope of a better life makes social differences seem bearable.
+Advertising happens for the reason that buying people promotes the growth of the economy, and as long as the economy is growing, the hope of a better life makes social differences seem tolerable.

-That's why some people are completely committed to minimalism and renounce consumer society.
-Of course, you don't have to do this.
+That's why there are some people who completely embrace minimalism and renounce consumerism.
+You don't have to do this, of course.
 There are many ways in which you can naturally integrate minimalism into your everyday life and continue to live your normal life.
-In conclusion, I would like to share these with you.
+In conclusion, I would like to give you these on the way.

-Tip: "Get rid of everything that slows you down." - If you could use some more inspiration for a minimalist everyday life, then take a look at the Quotes about minimalism.
+Tip: "Disconnect from anything that slows you down." - if you could use some more inspiration for a minimalist everyday life, feel free to take a look at the Minimalism Quotes.

 Use the psychological effect of minimalism in your everyday life

 A simple guiding principle: Instead of focusing on possessions, it makes more psychological sense to focus on experiences.
-Cultivate social relationships that Enjoying time outdoors in naturepracticing a craft, learning a new language.
-These are all things that cost little to nothing and from which you can derive a lot of enjoyment from life.
+Cultivate social relationships that Enjoy time outside in nature, to practice a craft, to learn a new language.
+These are all things that cost little to nothing and from which you can derive a lot of joy in life.

-So think about how you can reduce your possessions.
-Another advantage: those who own little also tend to need little money.
-This can result in you working less and creating more time to enjoy your most valuable possessions.
-Resources of the human being in general.
+Therefore, think about how you can reduce your possessions.
+Another advantage is that if you own little, you tend to need little money.
+This can result in you working less and creating more time to enjoy the most valuable things in life.
+Resources of man in general.

 Tip: Have a look at the article about the Saving money through sustainability.
-There you can find out a few more reasons why a conscious lifestyle is easy on your wallet.
+There you will learn a few more reasons why a conscious lifestyle is easy on your wallet.

-Keep in mind, however, that an actual lack, especially of food and physical security, makes you unhappy and depressed in the long run.
-Minimalism should never go so far as to endanger your own health or safety.
+Keep in mind, however, that an actual lack, especially of food and physical security, will make you unhappy and depressed in the long run.
+Minimalism should never go so far as to endanger one's health or safety.

 So do you have to give up consumption altogether?
 Absolutely not.
-Rather, this article is intended to encourage you to question your approach to possessions, raise awareness of what is really important and examine how the psychology of minimalism can enrich your life.
+Rather, this article is meant to encourage you to question your approach to possessions, raise awareness of what's really important, and examine how the psychology of minimalism can enrich your life.ย

 Best regards,